People

 • MA, Social Design, Maryland Institute College of Art

-• BFA, Art, School of the Art Institute of Chicago
+• BFA, Art (concentrations in art theory and photography), School of the Art Institute of Chicago

 Contact